 Profitability at the UK’s Top 100 hotel groups has risen 13% in the last year, with pre-tax profits of £689 million, up from £609 million in the previous year, says Moore Stephens, the Top Ten accountancy firm.

-Moore Stephens explains that hotels are benefiting from the continued drop in the value of sterling that has led to rising numbers of overseas tourists coming to the UK.
+Moore Stephens explains that hotels are benefiting from the continued drop in the value of sterling that has led to rising numbers of overseas tourists coming to the UK and staying in London hotels.
 2017 set a record for inbound tourism to the UK, with 39.2 million visits, up 4.3% in a year.

 Vincent Wood, Business Tax Partner at Moore Stephens, says: “2018 has already seen many big events that have helped to attract record numbers of tourists to the UK, including the Royal Wedding.